LeoMobileDeveloper/ios-developer-tools/README.md

 - [tmux](https://github.com/tmux/tmux) tmux is a "terminal multiplexer", it enables a number of terminals (or windows) to be accessed and controlled from a single terminal.
 - [iTerm2](https://www.iterm2.com/) iTerm2 is a replacement for Terminal and the successor to iTerm.
 It works on Macs with macOS 10.10 or newer. iTerm2 brings the terminal into the modern age with features you never knew you always wanted.
+- [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh/) A delightful community-driven (with 1,300+ contributors) framework for managing your zsh configuration.
 - [xcpretty](https://github.com/supermarin/xcpretty) Flexible and fast xcodebuild formatter
 - [Jazzy](https://github.com/realm/jazzy) Soulful docs for Swift & Objective-C
 - [xiblint](https://github.com/lyft/xiblint) A tool for linting storyboard and xib files